-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held On May 3, 2022
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held On May 2, 2023

-The 2022 annual meeting of stockholders of DiamondRock Hospitality Company, a Maryland corporation, will be held on Tuesday, May 3, 2022 at 10:00 a.m.
-Eastern Time, via live audio webcast that can be accessed by visiting: www.virtualshareholdermeeting.com/DRH2022
+The 2023 annual meeting of stockholders of DiamondRock Hospitality Company, a Maryland corporation, will be held on Tuesday, May 2, 2023 at 10:00 a.m.
+Eastern Time, via live audio webcast that can be accessed by visiting: www.virtualshareholdermeeting.com/DRH2023

 - 1. To elect eight directors nominated by our Board of Directors, each to serve until the next annual meeting of our stockholders and until their respective successors are duly elected and qualify; - 2.
 To approve on a non-binding, advisory basis, our named executive officer compensation; - 3.
-To ratify the appointment of KPMG LLP as independent auditors of DiamondRock Hospitality Company for the fiscal year ending December 31, 2022; and - 4.
+To consider and vote upon the approval of a non-binding, advisory resolution on the frequency of holding a stockholder advisory vote on our named executive officer compensation; - 4.
+To ratify the appointment of KPMG LLP as independent auditors of DiamondRock Hospitality Company for the fiscal year ending December 31, 2023; and - 5.
 To consider and act upon any other matters that may properly come before the annual meeting and at any postponement or adjournment thereof.

-You may vote if you were a stockholder of record as of the close of business on March 11, 2022.
+You may vote if you were a stockholder of record as of the close of business on March 10, 2023.
 If you do not plan to attend the meeting and vote your shares of common stock at the meeting please authorize a proxy to vote your shares in one of the following ways:

-- · Use the toll-free telephone number shown on your proxy card (this call is toll-free if made in the United States or Canada); - Go to the website address shown on your proxy card and authorize a proxy via the Internet; or - · Mark, sign and date the enclosed proxy card and promptly return it in the postage-paid envelope.
+- Use the toll-free telephone number shown on your proxy card (this call is toll-free if made in the United States or Canada); - Go to the website address shown on your proxy card and authorize a proxy via the Internet; or - Mark, sign and date the enclosed proxy card and promptly return it in the postage-paid envelope.